 Greenwich Village © GK tramrunner

 Greenwich Village (affectionately referred to as 'The Village') started out as an industrial park, but was taken over by artists, poets, beatniks, radicals, and other bohemians that founded a vibrant arts community.
-These days the area has been gentrified and rents are sky-high.
-You'll see more yuppies than squatters.
+These days the area has been gentrified and rents are sky-high; you'll see more yuppies than squatters.
 The area was also the setting for the popular sitcom Friends.
 Greenwich Village is home to New York University, and the famous Washington Square Park.
-It has retained a bit of artistic flair though, and contains a number of great off-Broadway theatres and historic music clubs like Bitter End, Village Vanguard, Small's, and the Blue Note.
-You'll also find an eclectic mixture of international restaurants and cafes.
+The area has retained a bit of artistic flair though, and contains a number of great off-Broadway theatres and historic jazz and rock venues like Bitter End, Village Vanguard, Small's, and the Blue Note.
+You'll also find an eclectic mixture of international restaurants and cafes to visit.

 Address: Lower Manhattan